-Australia’s richest art prize was founded by a self-made miner turned journalist, who liked to pretend he was French.
+The Archibald Prize is Australia's richest art prize.
+It was founded by a self-made miner turned journalist, who liked to pretend he was French.

 John Feltham Archibald was born in Kildare, on the outskirts of Geelong, on January 14 1856.